 How does the WIPO Center use your personal data?

 The WIPO Center is committed to ensuring the highest level of protection of personal data.
-Personal data processed by the WIPO Center is handled in accordance with international best practices including the Personal Data Protection and Privacy Principles adopted by the United Nations High-Level Committee on Management at its 36th meeting in October 2018.
+Personal data processed by the WIPO Center is handled in accordance with the WIPO Data Privacy Notice and international best practices, including United Nations Personal Data Protection and Privacy principles.

 The processing of personal data collected by the WIPO Center is limited to what is necessary in relation to the conduct of WIPO ADR proceedings under the WIPO Rules, taking into account relevant rights and interests.
 Personal data is processed in accordance with confidentiality requirements in the WIPO Rules.